ksharm-67/SecureVault/README.md

 AESencryption.py: AES-CBC encryption and decryption helpers

-entropy.py: To help calculate the randomness and security of the password
+strength.py: To help calculate the randomness and security of the master password

 brute_force.py: To help secure the vault against brute-force hacks